VenomRay/RedLightGreenLight/README.md

 ## Description
 This Python tool allows you to play the popular game "Red Light, Green Light" using your computer's camera.
 The game simulates the classic children's game where players must move forward when the light is green and freeze when the light turns red.
+Comments are made by gpt thats why its so clean this readme file too.

 ## Features
 - Utilizes OpenCV library for camera input